 The long-legged doji candlesticks have long upper and lower shadows with an open and closing price that was the same.
 This makes the shape of a cross more defined than the smaller doji.
 This is because the open and closing prices are virtually the same.
 So the real body is just a line.

 Long legged doji candlesticks are super indecisive.
 The open and closing price are the same.
-The upper and lower shadows or tails, also known as wicks, show the high and low of the day (register for our free trading courses and you’ll learn how to read the stock market).
+The upper and lower shadows or tails, also known as wicks, show the high and low of the day.

 How to Trade Long Legged Doji Candlesticks

-- Traders take a long position when price breaks above the high of the candlestick.
+- Traders take a long position when the price breaks above the candlestick’s high.

 - They use a candlestick close below the low as a stop level.

-- They take a short at the break of the low and use a candlestick close above high as a stop.
+- To take a short at the break of the low and use a candlestick close above high as a stop

 Patterns Within Patterns

 Being able to find patterns within patterns is important.
-Whether you’re looking for a long legged doji bullish pattern or confirming a trend, finding patterns within patterns is a good thing.
+Whether looking for a long-legged doji bullish pattern or confirming a trend, finding patterns within patterns is good.

-These doji candles can look the same because the of small regular body.
-It’s important to remember not to get caught up in exactly what these candlesticks look like.
-Look at the overall patterns.
+These doji candles can look the same because of their small regular bodies.
+It is important to remember not to get caught up in exactly what these candlesticks look like.
+Instead, look at the overall patterns.

-Long legged dojis can be found in any timeframe on a chart but are the best on long term charts.
-This is because there are more traders participating, which in turn, gives more information.
+Long legged dojis can be found in any timeframe on a chart but are the best on long-term charts.
+This is because more traders are participating, which in turn, gives more information.

 As we learned earlier, the long legged doji candlesticks are best used on time frames like the daily chart.
-There’s more information on these charts that confirm a reversal.
+There is more information on these charts that confirm a reversal.

-It’s a bit difficult trading this candlestick pattern because of the long lower shadow and upper wicks.
-It makes risk management a bit challenging because there can be a lot of price action built into one candle.
+It is a bit difficult trading this candlestick pattern because of the long lower shadow and upper wicks.
+In addition, it makes risk management a bit challenging because there can be a lot of price action built into one candle.